List of Active Run Leaders

 Job: Major Projects Communications Manager

 Bio: I was an athlete during my school days competing mainly in sprints and long jump but was never really inclined towards distance running.
 That changed in 2016 when I joined the Hungerford Hares Beginners Programme in an effort to improve my general fitness.
-Since then I have completed several 10K and half marathon events and currently training for my first marathon in October.
+Since then I have completed several 10K and half marathon events and completed my first marathon in Bournemouth in 2019.
 I couldn’t have achieved this without the support and encouragement from members and running has given me a whole new lease of life.

 Quote: I’m just going as far as that next bend to see what’s round it.